 - Most 400 level PSYCH courses are initially controlled for majors only, controls are lifted for select classes once lowerclassmen start scheduling.
 See the notes section in the course offering for details.
 Once controls are lifted minors and other non-majors can schedule these classes.

-- Registration will not be approved without required prerequisite courses.
+- Registration will not be approved without required prerequisite courses (PSYCH 100 and PSYCH 200 or STAT 200).

 - Registration will not be approved if the minor has not been declared.